-On behalf of The Australian National University and the Residential Experience team, I welcome you to your new home away from home.
-This is an exciting time for you as you commence your studies, embrace a new diverse and vibrant campus community, and make life-long friends from all walks of life.
+On behalf of The Australian National University (ANU) and the Residential Experience team, I welcome you to your new home away from home.
+This is an exciting time for you as you commence your studies, embrace a new diverse and vibrant campus community, and make lifelong friends.

 ANU provides a network of support within the residences and across the campus to ensure your wellbeing and success while living and studying at the ANU.
-We encourage you to access this support by contacting the student leaders, including the Senior Resident (SR) assigned to your floor, and the staff in the residence.
-Your success is dependent on the effort you put into participating in the life of your community, the connections you make with peers and staff, and the amount of work you put into your studies.
+We encourage you to access this support by engaging with our Residential student leaders, including the Senior Resident (SR) assigned to your floor, and the staff in the residence.
+Your success is enhanced by the effort you put into participating in the life of your community, the connections you make with peers and staff, and the amount of work you put into your studies.

 Your safety, care and wellbeing is important to us.
-If you are living away from home or living on campus for the first time, it's important that you understand both the expectations and guidelines for living in ANU Residences.
+If you are living away from home or living on campus for the first time, it's important that you understand the expectations and guidelines for living in ANU Residences and the support available to you.

-This handbook includes necessary information to help you live in a community of scholars and to settle into your new home.
-Please read this handbook carefully as it forms part of the terms and conditions of your Occupancy Agreement and reference to key policies, procedures, administration, and facilities.
+This handbook includes the necessary information to help you live in a community of scholars and to settle into your new home.
+Please read this handbook carefully as it forms part of the terms and conditions of your Occupancy Agreement and refers to key policies, procedures, administration, and facilities.